SkygearIO/skygear-doc/content/js/query.md

 ### Ordering of records

-We can sort the records based on certain field in ascending or descending order.
+You can sort the records based on certain field in ascending or descending order.
+You can also sort on multiple fields as well.

 ``` javascript
 query.addAscending('age');    // sorted by age increasing order